bonfire-networks/CommonsPub-Server/README.md

 ## About the project

 This is the MoodleNet back-end, written in Elixir (running on the Erlang VM, and using the Phoenix web framework).
 The client API uses GraphQL.
-The federation API uses [ActivityPub](http://activitypub.rocks/) The MoodleNet front-end is built with React (in a [seperate repo](https://gitlab.com/moodlenet/clients/react?nav_source=navbar)).
+The federation API uses [ActivityPub](http://activitypub.rocks/).
+The MoodleNet front-end is built with React (in a [seperate repo](https://gitlab.com/moodlenet/clients/react)).

 This codebase was forked from [CommonsPub](http://commonspub.org/) (project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards) which was originally forked from [Pleroma](https://git.pleroma.social/pleroma/pleroma).
+All three projects are [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) licensed.

 ---